Valid Business Reasons; No Fraudulent Transfers Sample Clauses

 Valid Business Reasons; No Fraudulent Transfers.
 The transactions contemplated by this Indenture are in the ordinary course of the Issuer’s business and the Issuer has valid business reasons for granting the Indenture Trust Estate pursuant to this Indenture.
 At the time of each such grant: (i) the Issuer granted the Indenture Trust Estate to the Indenture Trustee without any intent to hinder, delay, or defraud any current or future creditor of the Issuer;

 Valid Business Reasons; No Fraudulent Transfers.
-The transactions contemplated by the Sale and Assignment Agreement are in the ordinary course of the Originator's business and the Originator has valid business reasons for selling the related Conveyed Property rather than obtaining a secured loan with the Conveyed Property as collateral.
-At the time of each Sale: (i) the Originator Sold the related Conveyed Property to FPF without any intent to hinder, delay, or defraud any current or future creditor of the Originator; (ii) the Originator was not insolvent or did not become insolvent as a result of any Sale; (iii) the Originator was not engaged and was not about to engage in any business or transaction for which any property remaining with the Originator would constitute unreasonably small capital or for which the remaining assets of the Originator are unreasonably small in relation to the business of the Originator or the transaction; (iv) the Originator did not intend to incur, and did not believe or reasonably should not have believed, that it would incur, debts beyond its ability to pay as they become due; and (v) the consideration paid by FPF to the Originator for the related Conveyed Property was equivalent to the fair market value of such related Conveyed Property.
+The Seller has valid business reasons for assigning the Receivables and the other Seller Conveyed Property, rather than obtaining a secured loan with the Receivables and the other Seller Conveyed Property as collateral.
+At the time of the transfer: (A) the Seller assigned the Receivables and the other Seller Conveyed Property to the Purchaser without any intent to hinder, delay, or defraud any current or future creditor of the Seller; (B) the Seller was not insolvent and did not become insolvent as a result of the transfer; (C) the Seller was not engaged and was not about to engage in any business or transaction for which any property remaining with the Seller was an unreasonably small capital or for which the remaining assets of such Seller were unreasonably small in relation to the business of the Seller or the transaction; (D) the Seller did not intend to incur, and did not believe or reasonably should not have believed that it would incur, debts beyond its ability to pay as they become due; and (E) the consideration paid by the Purchaser to the Seller for the Subsequent Receivables absolutely assigned by the Seller hereunder was equivalent to a fair market value of the Receivables under the circumstances of the transaction, including but not limited to, timing of such sale.

 Valid Business Reasons; No Fraudulent Transfers.
 The transactions contemplated by this Indenture are in the ordinary course of the Issuer’s business and the Issuer has valid business reasons for granting the Trust Estate pursuant to this Indenture.
 At the time of each such grant: (A) the Issuer granted the Trust Estate to the Indenture Trustee without any intent to hinder, delay, or defraud any current or future creditor of the Issuer; (B) the Issuer was not insolvent and did not become insolvent as a result of any such grant; (C) the Issuer was not engaged and was not about to engage in any business or transaction for which any property remaining with it was an unreasonably small capital or for which the remaining assets of it are unreasonably small in relation to its business or the transaction;